kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-6-record-your-browser-based-automated-tests.md

 <b>Record audio</b>

-Use DirectShow to record system audio.
+Use DirectShow (Windows), ALSA (Linux) or avfoundation (macOS) to record system audio.

 <b>Discard recording</b>

-If your test execution passes, you can easily discard the recording.
+If your test execution passes, you can easily discard the recording through `@recorder.discard`.

 <b>Live stream</b>